 The reason for this infatuation is Kickstarter’s strict quality-controlled image.
 They deliver higher quality products, so journalists don’t have to wade through campaign after campaign rubbish to find a story.

 This means that on Kickstarter, your campaign has more opportunities to garner press coverage (discover some tools that will ease your work during your Crowdfunding PR efforts).
 If you’re doing PR, your project also stands more chances of getting a positive response and brand recognition from journalists if it’s on Kickstarter.

 Big advantage.
 And one point to Kickstarter.

-Remarketing (or Retargeting) is a powerful tool to target your ads (e.g. Facebook ads) to visitors who have already visited your website.
+Remarketing (or Retargeting) is a powerful tool to target your ads (e.g., Facebook ads) to visitors who have already visited your website.

+The biggest — most influential change — Kickstarter released is referrals.
 Referrals are personalized links that let you define custom audiences and see where backers are coming from.
-Maybe they saw your Facebook Ad or a blog post.
-Either way, now you can differentiate them from those who just discovered your campaign page while browsing around Kickstarter.
-This is a piece of hyper valuable information that’s possible to quantify thanks to referrals.
+Maybe they saw your Facebook ads or a blog post.
+Either way, now you can differentiate them from those who just discovered your campaign page while browsing Kickstarter.
+This is a piece of hyper-valuable information that can quantify thanks to referrals.

 Though Indiegogo announced its analytics dashboard much later, the long wait was compensated by a series of cool improvements.
 One of those updates was that since 2013 campaigners can integrate their Google Analytics accounts with their Indiegogo campaigns.

-It allows you to monitor traffic in real-time directly from Google Analytics.
+It allows you to monitor traffic in real time directly from Google Analytics.
 This definitely makes it easier to hit two birds with one stone.
 And as Indiegogo’s video hosting is Youtube or Vimeo-based, viewers from those giant video platforms often slide over to the campaign page, impacting your campaign’s reach and awareness.